denoland/deno_lint/docs/rules/no_sync_fn_in_async_fn.md

 Disallow sync function inside async function

-Using sync functions like `Deno.readTextFileSync` blocks the deno event loop so its not recomonded to use it inside of an async function, because its stops progress of all other async tasks.
+Using sync functions like `Deno.readTextFileSync` blocks the deno event loop so its not recommended to use it inside of an async function, because its stops progress of all other async tasks.

 ### Invalid: